cyberark/conjur/design/oss_suite_release.md

     We will not add support for this out of the box in this effort - enabling support for this will happen in a future effort as needed, the first time we need to deprecate.
-- Is there a consistent way to label / tag components in the OSS suite release so that end users can pull them by the suite release version instead of the included component version?
+- Is there a consistent way to label / tag components in the Conjur Open Source suite release so that end users can pull them by the suite release version instead of the included component version?
 For example, if the suite release v1.2.3 includes Secretless v1.5.0, can end users update their manifests to refer to the Secretless `suite-1.2.3`